surely-you/notes-on-st-code/deconvolution.py.md

     ref_model = cell2location.models.RegressionModel(sc_ref) # initializes a Bayesian model that assumes gene expression follows a NBD ref_model.train(max_epochs=EPOCHS_REF)

 # Export posterior — inf_aver is the per-cell-type expression signature
     sc_ref = ref_model.export_posterior(sc_ref, sample_kwargs={"num_samples": 1000}) # takes 1,000 random samples from that distribution to calculate the mean (average) expression.
 This ensures the signature is statistically robust and not skewed by a few outlier cells.

 # extracts the results from the hidden layers of the AnnData object
-    # Result: You end up with a clean DataFrame (inf_aver) where every column is a cell type "fingerprint."
+# Result: a clean DataFrame (inf_aver) where every column is a cell type "fingerprint."
     inf_aver = sc_ref.varm["means_per_cluster_mu_fg"][ #table where rows are genes and columns are the Inferred Average ($\mu$) expression per cell type
         [f"means_per_cluster_mu_fg_{ct}" for ct in sc_ref.uns["mod"]["factor_names"]]
     ].copy()